 The .pdf files below are formatted to fit your book.
 Read the appropriate file as is, or, if you wish, print it out, crop to 8.5" high by 5.4" wide (centering the text appropriately), and slip it into the back of your book for convenience.

-(While every print run from the first edition on through the current 12th printing has enjoyed upgrading with the addition of more authorities in support of the text, and thus has changed in that manner, no errors have needed correcting since the sixth.)
+(While every print run from the first edition on has enjoyed upgrading with the addition of more authorities in support of the text, and thus has changed in that manner, no errors have needed correcting since the sixth.)

 Which Printing Do I Have?

 First printing copies show 'First Printing July 2003' on the copyright page (obverse of the title page).
 There are no 'Reader's Comments' on the second page (immediately before the title page).

 Second printing copies show 'First Printing July 2003' on the copyright page (obverse of the title page); have 'Reader's Comments' on the second page (immediately before the title page); and have my handsome mug on the last page.